h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 We provide these 3 templates as we realize some users already have some network infrastructure on their AWS clusters available, and they don't want to use a template that creates it again.

+You can see that one of the mandatory arguments is a public key.
+This public key is associated with EC2 machines so you can actually log in via ssh.
+You can create yourself a key-pair using ``ssh-keygen -t rsa`` tool.

 To start any template you want, please run the following in the corresponding module directory:

 .. code:: bash